qbodk/hello-world/README.md

 I'm a windows user and I've just learned Linux fundamentals, simple commands,-
 - main administrative tasks and some server administrative tasks.
 I don't know the path to become a devops Engineer.
-There are a lot of concepts, languages, IDEs, frameworks, database management softwares,-
-- caching softwares, and most importantly design patterns like MVC, MVP , MVVM which have confused me a lot :( concepts which have confused me most at the moment are design patterns, licenses,-
-- team management environments that I've no idea of them. this is a list of what I've learned, what I need to learn and what I like to learn:
+There are a lot of concepts, languages, IDEs, frameworks, database management softwares, caching softwares, and most importantly design patterns like MVC, MVP , MVVM which have confused me a lot :( concepts which have confused me most at the moment are design patterns, licenses, team management environments that I've no idea of them. this is a list of what I've learned, what I need to learn and what I like to learn:
 *+ HTML
 *+ EMMET